 A variant of characters who manipulates/uses blood as a weapon is one where they can create stuff (usually weapons) with the iron from the blood, whether it's theirs or from other people.

 - Jo Jos Bizarre Adventure Vento Aureo: Risotto's Stand, Metallica, is capable of manipulating iron, including the iron present in the blood of a person.
 Being an Mafia assassin, his methods aren't pleasant to watch; those unfortunate enough to be within Metallica's range will find themselves coughing out razor blades from their throats, and will discover all sorts of sharp, nasty objects protruding from their face and neck.
-This way, Risotto can eventually cause his victims to die of suffocation by robbing them of the iron needed to transport precious oxygen, to the point their blood turns yellow.
+Assuming blood loss doesnt kill them first, anyone unlucky enough to be subject to Metallicas power will eventually asphyxiate, as the Stand robs enough iron from the victims blood to prevent it from transporting oxygen, turning the blood yellow.

 - Naruto: Long after its introduction, Zabuza's sword Kubikiribouchou is revealed to have the power to repair itself by drawing iron from the blood it spills.